nilsys/Coursemaker.org/content/posts/sell-online-courses-guide-tips.md

 ### Direct Sales
 This is just good old cold outreach.
 Email people.
 Use LinkedIn paid "InMail".
 Pick up the phone.
 It's brutal, but it works.
+Be sure to follow up with anyone who replies!
 This can be particularly effective for courses with a high price point.
-It is also effective for courses companies would be interested in buying for compliance reasons.
+It is also effective for a course topic that centers around a compliance requirement.

 *Further Reading*
 - [Harry Dry's sales email template](https://www.indiehackers.com/post/my-sales-email-template-035cb29b54)